 - 6.4.1 A cover must be fitted over any refuelling connector at all times when the car is running on the track.
-The cover and its attachments must be sufficiently strong to avoid accidental opening in the event of an accident. - 6.4.2 No fuel intended for immediate use in a car may be more than ten degrees centigrade below ambient temperature.
-When assessing compliance, the ambient temperature will be that recorded by the FIA appointed weather service provider one hour before any practice session or two hours before the race.
-This information will also be displayed on the timing monitors. - The temperature of fuel intended for use in a car must be measured via an FIA approved and sealed sensor. - 6.4.3 The use of any device on board the car to decrease the temperature of the fuel is forbidden. - 6.4.4 Fuel may not be added to nor removed from a car during a race. - 6.4.5 Any refuelling procedure must respect the provisions of Article 36 of the Sporting Regulations.
+The cover and its attachments must be sufficiently strong to avoid accidental opening in the event of an accident. - 6.4.2 No The fuel intended for immediate use in a car may must not be more colder than the lowest of: ten degrees centigrade below ambient temperature, or twenty degrees centigrade, at any time when the car is running after leaving the Competitor's designated garage area.